RamitRoshan/nodejs-backend/product-catalog-system/task.md

 3. Product Management

 ```
-Each product will have the following attributes: name, price, description, approval status, and an image.
+Each product will have the following attributes: name, price, description, approval status, and an image.(use multer package for image)
 Implement soft deletion for products, where "deleted" products are marked as inactive rather than being permanently removed.
 Admins have the exclusive ability to restore products marked as inactive.
 Include features for product search, sorting (e.g., by name, price), and pagination.